Jthao24/inet_4031_adduser_script/README.md

 - "create-users.input" is a text file for the "create-users.py" python script that contains a list of users and their relevant configuration details.

 ### **Operation:**
+- To run this code we need to have the create-users.py code access the create-users.input text file, in order to do that we can use one of the two following commands:
-- One way to run or execute this code is to use the linux command: sudo ./create-users.py < create-users.input
+  1. One way to run or execute this code is to use the linux command: sudo ./create-users.py < create-users.input
-- The other way to run or execute this code is to use this linux command: cat create-users.input | sudo ./create-users.py
+  2. The other way to run or execute this code is to use this linux command: cat create-users.input | sudo ./create-users.py